mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 If you passed me on the way up, don't worry, there are more up-hills for you to catch up to me again (maybe). &nbsp;Zoommm!
 <!----->
-The distance from the between the Aid Station going up _Richter_ and the one in _Cawston_ is being felt.
+The distance between the Aid Station going up _Richter_ and the one in _Cawston_ is being felt.
 My water bottle has been empty for some time and I can use a bio-break.
 My lower back needs a break too.
 Finally at kilometre 106, that break is here.

 Leaving _Keremeos_, I have family on the roadside cheering me on.
-Forty-something years ago, my aunt would have been babysitting me in a tiny town in _Northwestern Ontario_, now she is watching me, 110 kilometres into this bike ride.
+Forty-something years ago, my aunt would have been babysitting me in a tiny town in _Northwestern Ontario_, now she is cheering me on at 110 kilometres into this ride.

 Rolling through _Olalla_, a hamlet between _Keremeos_ and the hill in front of me, I experience a moment of perspective (and gratitude).
 I spot an elderly woman in front of her house.
 She is happily cheering on the cyclists as they pass.
 Just a few weeks ago, this woman would have been evacuated from her home as a forest fire threatened to take everything she had.